To apply for transfer admission to Washington and Lee University, you will need to submit the following information by April 1:

 Application Due Date: April 1 for Fall Semester enrollment (September)

-If you have questions about the transfer process or would like further information, please contact our transfer counselor, Robert Koch, Associate Director of Admissions.
-While interviews are not offered for transfer applicants, Robert Koch does recommend establishing contact before submitting an application.
+If you have questions about the transfer process or would like further information, please contact Grace McGee, admissions counselor.
+While interviews are not offered for transfer applicants, Grace does recommend establishing contact before submitting an application.